-To configure Procore-initiated SSO for Microsoft Azure Active Directory (Azure AD).
+To configure Procore-initiated Single Sign-On (SSO) for Microsoft Azure Active Directory (Azure AD).

 If your company wants to configure Single Sign-On with Microsoft Azure AD, you can leverage one of Procore's supported SSO solutions: